 Vitamin K administered at birth can prevent a deficiency occurring in newborn babies.
 It is usually given as a shot.

-The American Academy of Pediatrics recommend that newborns receive a single shot of 0.5 to 1 mcg of vitamin K-1 at birth.
+The American Academy of Pediatrics recommend that newborns receive a

 A vitamin K shot is especially important for newborns under certain conditions.
 Risk factors for vitamin K deficiency bleeding include: